photoprism/photoprism-docs/docs/index.md

 docker-compose up -d
 ```

 The Web frontend is now available at http://localhost:2342/.
-The port can be changed in `docker-compose.yml` if needed.
-Remember to run `docker-compose restart` every time you change the config.
+The port can be changed in `docker-compose.yml`.
+Remember to run `docker-compose restart` every time you touch the config.

 ## Step 3: Import ##
 Connect to the application container and run `photoprism import` after putting files in the `Import` folder: